 Bran is the outer covering of cereal grains.
 In the past, it was widely available around mills that processed grains and was a feed alternative used by some horse owners.
 This is because it was highly available, most likely cheaper than other grains, and was thought to be a decent horse feed.

-- A good alternative to help horses during times of stress is feeding pre- and probiotics to maintain gut health.
-There are many products on the market, including Constant Comfort® or Advance Paste®.
+A good alternative to help horses during times of stress is feeding pre- and probiotics to maintain gut health.
+There are many products on the market, including Constant Comfort® or Equi-Ferm XL®.

 What Is the Nutritional Value of Bran for Horses?

-Because bran is a grain by-product left over from the processing of cereal grains, its nutritional value is minimal, at best.
+Bran has limited nutritional value.
 The most concerning aspect of feeding bran is the high phosphorus to calcium ratio.
 As a reminder, a horse’s diet should consist of 2-parts calcium to 1-part phosphorus.
 With wheat bran, that ratio is reversed at a 1-part calcium up to 11-parts phosphorus.
 Other nutritional aspects of wheat bran include:

 All-in-all, there are no advantages of feeding horses a bran mash as compared to other feed alternatives.
-The nutrients provided by bran do not justify its use and, in fact, represents more of a danger to horses.
+The nutrients provided by bran do not justify its use.

 The Dangers of Feeding Bran to Horses